Tax Levy Release

 File a Collection Appeal Request or Collection Due Process

-The Collection Appeal Process usually results in quicker decisions than the Collection Due Process, however you cannot contest the results of the Collection Appeal Process.
+The Collection Appeal Process usually results in quicker decisions than the Collection Due Process.
+However, the results of the Collection Appeal Process cannot be contested once a decision is made.

 Prove Undue Hardship

-The IRS may also release a levy if demonstrated that the levy would deplete you of the necessary money needed to provide everyday essentials.
-To do this, you’ll need to present financial information to the IRS that validates an undue hardship.
-You can provide this information to an IRS representative by telephone, in person, or by filing an Offer in Compromise (either online or in hard copy mailed to the IRS).
+The IRS may also release a levy if it is demonstrated that the levy would leave you without the funds necessary to provide basic living expenses.
+To do this, you must present financial information to the IRS that validates an undue hardship.

-If you do not have the money to pay at all, you may be placed in Currently Not Collectible status.
-You may stay in Currently Not Collectible Status indefinitely, however your financial situation must be reassessed every year.
-If you stay in Currently Not Collectible Status long-term (generally 10 years), the statute of limitations may expire and your tax debt would be erased.
+If you do not have the ability to pay at all, you may be placed in Currently Not Collectible (CNC) status.
+While you may remain in this status for an extended period, your financial situation will generally be reassessed each year.

 Work Out a Levy Release

-It’s also possible that you can personally negotiate with a field agent to release your levy.
-Telephone IRS representatives typically do not have the power to release levies, but field agents generally do.
+It may also be possible to personally negotiate with a field agent to release your levy.
+Telephone IRS representatives typically do not have the authority to release levies, but field agents often do.

-If you can prove to the IRS that having a levy placed against you is hindering you from either paying your tax debt or selling a valuable asset (such as property), you may request a release.
-In this situation, it is understood that you will use all or part of the profit to pay your tax liability.
+If you can prove to the IRS that a levy is preventing you from paying your tax debt or selling a valuable asset (such as property), you may request a release.
+In such situations, it is generally understood that some or all of the proceeds will be used to pay your tax liability.

 Prove that the Statute of Limitations Has Expired

-There is a restricted time frame that the IRS is authorized to go after taxpayers for their tax liability.
-If you can prove that the statute of limitations expired before the IRS filed its tax levy, you’re in the clear.
+There is a limited timeframe in which the IRS is authorized to collect tax liabilities.
+If you can demonstrate that the statute of limitations expired before the IRS filed the tax levy, the levy may no longer be enforceable.

 File for Bankruptcy